FAQs

 All the courses Artifice run are supported with both print materials for desk-based exercises and comprehensive electronic resources for post-course reference.
 This means delegates can focus on the course content without having to take notes unless they wish to do so.

-What actually happens on a deception and influence course?
+What actually happens on a deceptive thinking skills course?

 The course combines lectures and varied activities to suit all learning style preferences.
 There is no role playing or participation activity that puts delegates in an actual deceptive context.
 Instead, we use video clips, case studies and the occasional magic trick to deconstruct and explore this complex and fascinating subject area.